-The Tuolumne River Trust is staffed by great people who want to see the Tuolumne River and its surrounding communities thrive.
-The Tuolumne River Trust has an immediate opening for a Development Associate to coordinate events and support the implementation of a comprehensive fundraising plan that will increase and diversify the Trust’s base of support to protect and restore the Tuolumne River.
-The Development Associate/Events Coordinator plays an important role in ensuring the success of our efforts by increasing our capacity to capitalize on funding opportunities through special events and other development activities, including membership, major donors, and grants.
-This individual will work closely with the Development Manager and program staff to implement and reach our fundraising goals.
-This is a great opportunity to join a fun, energetic team working to take an organization with a successful thirty-five year history to the next level.
-This is an entry-level position.
-We will consider both full-time and part-time applicants.
+The Tuolumne River Trust is staffed by committed people who want to see the Tuolumne River and its surrounding communities thrive.
+The Tuolumne River Trust has an immediate internship opening that offers a unique opportunity to engage in tasks that facilitate learning how to promote and further the mission of a non-profit organization.
+The Development Coordinator will play an important role in ensuring the success of our efforts by increasing our capacity to capitalize on funding opportunities through accurate record-keeping, donor acknowledgement, fresh web content, and other administrative tasks.
+This individual will work closely with the Development & Grants Manager and other staff to increase organizational capacity and attract more funding.

 Duties and Responsibilities

 - Data entry in eTapestry, Blackbaud’s non-profit data management software and online database;

 - Keep website up-to-date with upcoming events, content creation, and original copy;